 Convert M4A to WAV

-You can convert M4A file to WAV as well as to variety of other audio file format free online converter.
+You can convert m4a audio format to wav as well as to variety of other audio track formats with free online converter.

 MPEG-4 Audio Layer

 M4A stands for MPEG A Audio.
 It is a type of audio file type that is encoded using Advanced Audio Coding (AAC) or Apple Lossless Audio Codec (ALAC).